django/channels/docs/tutorial/part_2.rst

 Type Control-D to exit the Django shell.

-Now that we have a channel layer, let’s use it in ``ChatConsumer``.
+Now that we have a channel layer, let's use it in ``ChatConsumer``.
 Put the following code in **chat/consumers.py**, replacing the old code::

     # chat/consumers.py